Let’s dive in

 and we are putting all the structure description files into it

-So we have this choice type variable in the structure file
+let’s recap: we have this choice type variable

 proxy_mode